akhikolla/RcppDeepState/README.md

 [1] -519122509

 ```
-The logtable has the data table with list of errors:
+The logtable has the data table with a list of errors:

 ```R
 > head(rd$logtable,2)